 Poet ku‘ualoha ho‘omanawanui: I am a big fan of Tahitian artist Sabrina Birk.
 Recently she’s shared images online of a “Walk of Art” exhibit in Tahiti by local artists.
-The Honolulu Museum of Arts current exhibit, “Artists of Hawai’i NOW,” is also amazing and thought-provoking.
-I did get to the “Beyond Van Gough” exhibit this summer when it came to Honolulu, and found it a very moving, impressive way to experience art and hope to see other artists have their work displayed in this way.
+The Honolulu Museum of Art’s current exhibit, “Artists of Hawai’i Now,” is also amazing and thought-provoking.
+I did get to the “Beyond Van Gogh” exhibit this summer when it came to Honolulu, and found it a very moving, impressive way to experience art and hope to see other artists have their work displayed in this way.

 Artist Michele L’Heureux: Most of my art viewing is still taking place online these days.
 I’m excited about discovering Motion State Arts, a Rhode Island-based organization that promotes dance films, a genre that I was unfamiliar with until recently, when an artist friend produced a performance film.
 I’m obsessed with the multidisciplinary nature of this genre, which involves movement, performance, puppetry, animation, music, and so much more.